 The Hut has magnificent views of the surrounding peaks and glaciers as well as back down the canyon to the main valley.
 On a clear night, the sky is filled with stars.

 This will take us between 3 and 5 hours.
 Distance 7km, elevation gain 400m.

 We get up early to make the most of what will be a spectacular day as we cross the Icefields to Peyto Hut.

-The Bow Glacier is the source of the Bow River which flows down valley through Lake Louise, Banff, Canmore and finally out onto the plains past Calgary to eventually join the south Saskatchewan River.
+The Bow Glacier is the source of the Bow River which flows down the valley through Lake Louise, Banff, Canmore and finally out onto the plains past Calgary to eventually join the South Saskatchewan River.